BalkaNova

 BalkaNova “Heart Beats” – Bosrecords

-“In central European cities, Balkansound is often associated with brass and wild folk pogo, at best gipsyswing and klezmer-related things.
-The fact that music from the Balkans can be good for a surprise every now and then is an insider tip that is now well-known.
+“In Central European cities, the Balkan sound is often associated with brass instruments and wild folk pogo, at best with gypsy swing and klezmer music.
+The fact that music from the Balkans can always be good for a surprise is now a well-established insider tip.

-What the band Balka Nova has produced with their CD “Heart Beats”, however, is unusual even for the rather dense market of Balkan music.
 Balka Nova play jazz in a very sensitive way.
-The pool, from which the four musicians around the Bulgarian singer Viktoria Lasaroff draw, consists mainly of folk songs from Bulgaria.
-The singer knows this very well.
+The pool from which the four musicians around Bulgarian singer Viktoria Lasaroff draw mainly consists of folk songs from Bulgaria.
+The singer is very familiar with these.

-Guitarist Andreas Brunn and bassist Horst Nonnenmacher, however, dress these folk songs in a jazzy garb, which in turn is given a world-musical touch by the Bulgarian percussionist Stoyan Yankoulov.
-Folkloristically oriented chamber jazz at its best. “- Karsten Rube
+However, guitarist Andreas Brunn and bassist Horst Nonnenmacher dress these folk songs in a jazzy guise, which Bulgarian percussionist Stoyan Yankoulov gives a world-music touch.
+Folkloristic chamber jazz at its finest.” – Karsten Rube

 CD review: FOLKER - Weltmusik Magazin